Investors say new boss brings fresh eye to Deutsche Bank's challenges

 "He brings an external perspective but is deeply familiar with Deutsche Bank; he has experience in our industry but is unassociated with legacy matters," Achleitner wrote.

-Nevertheless, some analysts were skeptical that a change at the top would be able to reverse the bank's fortunes.
+Nevertheless, some analysts were sceptical that a change at the top would be able to reverse the bank's fortunes.

 Deutsche Bank was recently fined a record $2.5 billion for rigging benchmark interest rates and there could be more penalties in the offing with the bank looking into possible money laundering transactions by some of its clients in Russia.